viboes/std-make/doc/proposal/any_optional/fundamental_ts_improvements.md

 * `variant<Ts...>` and `optional` provides emplace assignment while `any` requires a specific instance to be assigned.

-* The in place tags `variant<Ts...>` and `optional` are different.
+* The in place tags for `variant<Ts...>` and `optional` are different, and we don't know how they could be the same.
+However the name should be as close as possible.

 * `any` provides a `any::clear()` to unset the value while `optional` uses assignment from a `nullopt_t`.
 If `variant<Ts...>`proposal ends been possibly empty, we expect that it will have a `reset()` member function.

 * `optional` provides a `explicit bool` conversion while `any` provides an `any::empty` member function.
 If `variant<Ts...>` proposal ends been possibly empty, we expect that it will have a  `explicit bool` conversion.

-* `variant<Ts...>` and `any` provides different interface to get the stored value. `variant` uses a tuple like interface, while `any` uses a cast like interface.
-As both classes can contain a variable number of types, one limited and know at compile time, the unlimited, it seems natural that both provide the same kind of interface.
+* `optional<T>`, `variant<Ts...>` and `any` provides different interface to get the stored value. `optional` uses a `value` member function, `variant` uses a tuple like interface, while `any` uses a cast like interface.
+As all these classes are in someway sum types, the first two limited and know at compile time, the last unlimited, it seems natural that both provide the same kind of interface.
+In addition it seems natural that the exception thrown when the access/cast fails inherits from a common exception.

 The C++ standard should be coherent for features that behave the same way on different types.
 Instead of creating specific issues, we have preferred to write a specific paper so that